aries1980/cv/janos_feher_cv.md

     * Integrated the web-tier applications with standalone and Software-as-a-Service (SaaS) endpoints, such as a market-leading CRM, payment gateway, credit and identity check, industrial-grade printable document output.
     * Provided reusable software frameworks and patterns.
     * Mentored and managed graduate software engineer talents.
-    * Represented Capgemini on international conferences, technolgy bootcamps and meetups.
+    * Represented Capgemini on international conferences, technology bootcamps and meetups.

 2002-2011
 :   *Founder & CEO of Mindworks Ltd* (Multiple offices, Hungary)